 Since March 2020, we have been closely monitoring the volatile COVID-19 landscape, with the health and safety of our flock top of mind.
-We acted swiftly in response to the crisis by temporarily closing most of our facilities, including the majority of our stores, and worked to implement various pay protection frameworks for retail employees.

-We also offer a variety of resources to support our flock's emotional and physical well-being during the pandemic, including helpful internal tools and resources, free access to telehealth therapists, and a wellness program with a variety of virtual classes.
 We will continue to prioritize the safety of our flock through the pandemic and are closely monitoring the situation in every market which we serve.
-We will temporarily close stores and restrict operations as necessary, based upon information from government and health officials.
+We will temporarily close stores and restrict operations as necessary, based upon information from local health and government officials.